 An insider threat is a data breach security risk caused by people that have legitimate access to an organization’s data.
 Insider threats can be either unintentional or malicious.
 Insider threats are on the rise and are intensified by digital workspaces, flexible and remote work, and the agile behavior of companies without strict policies.

-Insider threat is a malicious or unintentional threat to an organization that originates from internal operations or people who have access to an organization’s data, such as employees, contractors, or partners.
+An Insider threat is a malicious or unintentional threat to an organization that originates from internal operations or people who have access to an organization’s data, such as employees, contractors, or partners.

 Types of Insider Threats

 Insider threats can be divided into the following categories: